SHPEUCF/apptutorial/_pages/assignments/Part2.md

 The Stack for screen navigation can be thought of as a stack of papers, where each paper is a "deeper" screen (or `Scene`) we go into.
 </div>

-It should look like this:
+At the end, it should look like this:

 ```js
 <Router>